YellowOnion/steam-runtime-tools/README.md

     When ready, run `"$@"` in the interactive shell (with the double quotes included!) to run the game.

-    Checking "Run in an xterm" in the GUI launcher is the same as `--xterm` on the command-line.
+    Or, use `--shell-after` or `--shell-fail` to try running the game first, and then run a shell afterwards, either unconditionally or only if the command fails.

+    Similarly, you can use `--xterm` to make the game's output appear in an xterm without having an interactive shell.

+    When you use any of these options, Steam will treat the xterm as part of the game, so you cannot launch the game again from the Steam UI until you have exited from the xterm.

-* For interactive testing, if you ran Steam from a shell (not normally valid on SteamOS!), you can use:
+* For interactive testing, if you ran Steam from a shell (not normally valid on SteamOS!), you can use something like:

-        /opt/pressure-vessel/bin/pressure-vessel-unruntime --interactive -- %command%
+        /opt/pressure-vessel/bin/pressure-vessel-unruntime --tty --shell-instead -- %command%

     This is a simpler version of `--xterm`, which uses the terminal from which you ran Steam instead of an xterm inside the container.

     The interactive shell's current working directory matches the game's.
-    As with `--xterm`, run `"$@"` in the interactive shell to run the game.
+    As with the xterm, run `"$@"` in the interactive shell to run the game.

 ### More options